Assistance in connection with the Corona crisis

 - Eligible costs are ongoing, contractually based or officially determined fixed costs incurred during the funding period that cannot be changed unilaterally, such as rent, interest expenses for credits and loans, licence fees, insurance, costs for trainees, costs for applying for the financial aid (tax consultant), etc.

 - Costs for private rooms

 Who receives the financial aid?

 The financial aid will be granted to small and medium-sized enterprises across all sectors of industry that have had to cease their business activities completely or to a significant extent as a result of the Corona crisis.
-This is assumed to be the case if, due to corona, sales in April and May 2020 together have fallen by at least 60% compared to April and May 2019.

 Not eligible to apply: